© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Nant Gwyn long hut is a scheduled monument protected by Cadw under reference DE306.
 View the official record →

-Nant Gwyn long hut is a deserted rural settlement site in Denbighshire, Wales, preserving the remains of medieval agricultural occupation in the upland landscape.
+Nant Gwyn long hut is a medieval deserted rural settlement located in Denbighshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE306.

 Nant Gwyn long hut dates from the medieval period, and is classified as a deserted rural settlement.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Nant Gwyn long hut is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE306.